Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: RELATED WORK

 \section{RELATED WORK}

-In this article, we only discuss place recognition methods based on 3D point clouds, more of which are original point clouds generated by lidar, and others are feature point clouds generated by cameras.
-According to whether and how the neural network is used, we divide place recognition methods into three categories: non-learning-based methods, learning-based descriptor established methods, and learning-based similarity calculated methods.
+In this article, we will only discuss place recognition methods based on 3D point clouds.
+Traditional methods extract some geometric features from point clouds, while some methods take advantage of neural networks' superior feature extraction capabilities to obtain advanced features from point clouds, such as semantics.
+Some methods use neural networks to perform descriptor matching, hoping to obtain deeper information associations.
+According to whether to use neural network and the way neural networks are used, we divide place recognition algorithms into three categories: pure geometric methods, learning-based descriptor construction methods, and learning-based descriptor matching methods.

-\textbf{Non-learning-based methods: }Scan Context \cite{SC} projects the 3D point cloud onto the X-Y plane and creates a global descriptor that can perform rotation matching by dividing Ring and Sector.
-Intensity Scan Context \cite{ISC} is established with the same approach as Scan Context just replacing the intensity instead of the height as the feature of the grid.
-Scan Context++ \cite{SC++} build two descriptors named Polar Context and Cart Context for a 3D point cloud.
-M2DP \cite{M2DP} is built from the projection of the 3D point cloud to multiple 2D planes, then uses SVD (singlular value decomposition) to reduce the dimensions of the final descriptor.
-ISHOT \cite{ISHOT} proposed a new local descriptor combining geometric and texture information called ISHOT, which is better than pure-geometric descriptor, but it still hasn't solved the problems similar to Scan Context.
-LiDAR Iris \cite{IRIS} uses a binary feature map to generalize a point cloud, and then calculates the Hamming distance of the feature map as the similarity of the two point clouds for place recognition.
-Lin \textit{et al.} \cite{FAST} proposed a loop detection method that can evaluate the similarity of keyframes from the 2D histogram of planes and lines in the frames.
+\textbf{Pure geometric methods: }Scan Context \cite{SC} projects the 3D point cloud onto the X-Y plane and creates a global descriptor capable of performing rotation matching by dividing it into Rings and Sectors.
+Scan Context++ \cite{SC++} builds two descriptors, namely Polar Context and Cart Context, for a 3D point cloud, providing Scan Context++ with invariance in both rotational and lateral directions, with the lateral invariance specifically designed to better handle contactless place recognition.
+Intensity Scan Context \cite{ISC} is established using the same approach as Scan Context, replacing the maximum height with the intensity as the feature of the grid.
+M2DP \cite{M2DP} is built from the projection of the 3D point cloud onto multiple 2D planes, and Singular Value Decomposition (SVD) is then used to reduce the dimensions of the final descriptor.
+ISHOT \cite{ISHOT} proposes a local descriptor combining geometric and texture information from LiDAR intensity, as well as a probabilistic keypoint voting place recognition method.
+LiDAR Iris \cite{IRIS} proposes a global descriptor for LiDAR point clouds based on a binary signature image obtained through Gabor filtering and thresholding operations.
+Lin \textit{et al.} \cite{FAST} compare the 2D histograms of plane and line features of two keyframes to calculate their similarity and integrate it into the loop detection module of the SLAM system for experimentation.
+The above methods are all based on the geometric features of point clouds to build descriptors, which can achieve good results in some scenarios.